haimkastner/high-performance-map/README.md

 # Purpose
-A PoC of implementing a client and server of a map with at least 1000 dynamic platforms with high-rate updates.
+A PoC of implementing a map with at least 1000 dynamic platforms with high-rate updates.
 Using MQTT (C# + JS) & React + Leaflet.

 ## How are we going to do it